raine/agent/README.md

      help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --config value, -c value  location of the config file to read (default: "/etc/timber.toml") --stdin                   read logs from stdin instead of a file --file value              log file to forward --batch-period value      how often to flush logs to the server (default: 5s) --poll                    poll files instead of using inotify --api-key value           your timber API key --endpoint value          the endpoint to which to forward logs (default: "https://ingestion-staging.timber.io/frames") --help, -h                show help
+   --config value, -c value  config file to use (default: "/etc/timber.toml") --stdin                   read logs from stdin instead of tailing files --api-key value           timber API key to use when forwarding stdin [$TIMBER_API_KEY] --help, -h                show help
    --version, -v             print the version
 ```

-Each option (excluding `--config` and `--stdin`) can be specified either in the
-TOML configuration file or on the command line, with the command line taking
-precedence.